-Orlando Bloom, Katy Bloom Split: Actor Moves On With Brazilian Model?
+Orlando Bloom, Katy Perry Split: Actor Moves On With Brazilian Model?

 Orlando is also said to be eyeing Selena Gomez again, reports stated.
 It can be recalled that in 2016, Gomez and Bloom were rumored to be flirting with each other, which resulted in the actor’s brawl with her on-and-off boyfriend at that time, Justin Bieber.

-According to a source for Star magazine, Orlando Bloom is pursuing Selena by calling and texting her the day he and Katy Perry called it quits.
+According to a source for Hollywood Life, Orlando Bloom is pursuing Selena by calling and texting her the day he and Katy Perry called it quits.
 Reportedly, the Pirates of the Caribbean: Dead Men Tell No Tales actor does not appear to be convinced by Selena’s romance with The Weeknd.

-Judging by the latest photos of Selena and her new boyfriend and the amount of PDA they’ve been packing lately, she is pretty much a taken woman.
+Judging by the latest photos of Selena and her new boyfriend, and the amount of PDA they’ve been packing lately, she is pretty much a taken woman.
 With the different women linked to Orlando since his split from Katy Perry, speculation is now rife that the actor may have cheated on the “Chained to the Rhythm” singer.

 For Katy Perry, though, there’s just no use in blaming anyone for the breakup and she made that clear in her Twitter post earlier this month.